esl/MongooseIM/README.md

 The main reason is that some rarely useful features were removed from the repository or are still waiting to be brought up to the Erlang Solutions standards.

+Don't forget to check out our [wiki](https://github.com/esl/MongooseIM/wiki) - hopefully, its scope will grow with time.

 Want to get in touch with us?